BFF flame logo

 For we know Him who said, “VENGEANCE IS MINE, I WILL REPAY.”
 And again, “THE LORD WILL JUDGE HIS PEOPLE.”
 (Hebrews 10:30).

-Instead of excusing or overlooking their sins, God's people in the spirit of Revelations 2-3 confess and repent from their sins.
+Instead of excusing or ignoring their sins, God’s people, in the spirit of Revelation 2-3, confess and repent.

 In section 1 God judges individuals.